***Information as of 11:30 a.m., 9/11/2020

 While DWR continues its critical work, public access to some offices and facilities has been temporarily restricted, including DWR’s regional offices in Red Bluff, West Sacramento, Fresno, and Glendale.

-Information on CA Parks facility status can be obtained on the California State Parks website.
 When visiting SWP sites, please follow all social distancing requirements and any local recommendations regarding face coverings.
 If visitors begin to congregate too closely to maintain physical distancing of 6 feet or more, visitors will be asked to leave.
 Due to minimal staffing, bathrooms and water fountains may not be available -- bringing water, soap and hand sanitizer is recommended.

 Catch a Special Thrill Events at SWP Reservoirs: